karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 ## Trimming adapters and low-quality regions

 Now we will run a program called CUTADAPT to trim the reads of adapters and low-quality regions.
-First, let's connect to the interactive partition and load **biokit**:
+First, let's connect to the interactive partition and load the **cutadapt** module:

 ```bash
 sinteractive -A project_2006616